sjwaight/MCW-Cloud-native-applications/Hands-on-lab/HOL step-by-step - Cloud-native applications - Developer edition.md

            terminationGracePeriodSeconds: 30
    ```

-4. Update the `[LOGINSERVER]` entry to match the name of your ACR Login Server.
+4. Update the `[LOGINSERVER]` entry to match the name of your Azure Container Registry Login Server.

 5. Select the **...** button and choose **Save**.